Skip links

 in Tags

-Richard Dawkins and, later also Doolittle and Sapienza, Orgel and Crick, develop the Selfish Gene theory according to which the true purpose of DNA is to survive, the best way it has found is through the use of vehicles: animals ; this theory therefore explains
+Richard Dawkins and, later also Doolittle and Sapienza, Orgel and Crick, develop the theory of the Selfish Gene according to which the true purpose of DNA is to survive, the best way it has found is through the use of vehicles: animals; this theory therefore

 January 1980